ModelShield: Adaptive and Robust Watermark against Model Extraction Attack: Experiments and Analysis

-\textbf{Random Replacement:} In this attack, a random token is selected and substituted with another randomly picked token.

-\textbf{Random Sequence change:} Two tokens in the sentence are chosen at random and swapped, altering the sequence but not the overall meaning.
+\textit{1.
+Random Insertion:} This involves inserting a random token at a random location within the same phrase. \textit{2.
+Random Deletion:} A random token is selected from the phrase and completely removed. \textit{3.
+Random Replacement:} In this attack, a random token is selected and substituted with another randomly picked token. \textit{4.
+Random Scramble:} Two tokens in the sentence are chosen at random and swapped, altering the sequence but not the overall meaning.

 We can initially confirm that attacking watermarked data will undoubtedly impact the performance of watermark detection.
-However, as observed from the Fig \ref{robust}, even after various editing operations on watermarked data, the imitation models trained using our watermarking method still show a statistically significant difference in sentence watermark score compared to $M_L$ and $M_O$.
+However, as observed from Fig \ref{robust}, even after various editing operations on watermarked data, the imitation models trained using our watermarking method still show a statistically significant difference in sentence watermark score compared to $M_L$ and $M_O$ (with detailed detection $p$-values remained consistently below 1e-18).
 Moreover, our watermarking method does not compromise the original task performance of the model despite being subjected to editing attacks.
 The task performance of the imitation model remains comparably high, akin to scenarios without such attacks.